mdsol/chronos_cookbook/README.md

   recipe[chronos]
 ```

-This recipe allows you to deploy Airbnb's Chronos in production using a seperate zookeeper ensemble.
+Here is a sample role for creating a Chronos node with a seperate zookeeper ensemble:
 NOTE: This is a recommended way to deploy Chronos in production.

-Here is a sample role for creating a Chronos node with a seperate zookeeper ensemble:
 ```YAML
 chef_type:           role
 default_attributes: